Veni, O Sapientia,

 + + +

 (Commentary for this series of the “O Antiphons” is authored by Father William Saunders, a priest of the Diocese of Arlington, with copyright 2003 from the Arlington Catholic Herald.
-Prints in the upper right-hand corner are the work of artist and printmaker Martha Kelly of Memphis, Tennessee.
+Images in the upper right-hand corner are from an Advent mini-book project for children, created by artist and teacher Katie Bogner, author of the weblog Look to Him & Be Radiant.
 The works of both are used in this series without permission or shame.)

 Z <-- This is the link to one of a series of commentaries on the O Antiphons, by Father John Zuhlsdorf.
-They will appear at the end of every installment in this series.
+They will appear at the end of each installment in this series, all of which can be found at the "xmasnovena2016" tag.